J-Afana/Space-Shooter/README.md

 Game details: We will build a space shooter where the player controls a ship as it travels through space destroying obstacles and enemies in their path and avoiding enemy weapons fire and invincible obstacles.
 The player ship will have weapons as well as mining tools used to get resources from destroyed asteroids as well as scraps from other ships.
 Other ships will include pirates, or authorities considering your cargo as contraband.
 Players will earn points to build a high score, and collect currency that they can use to upgrade their ship’s capabilities.
 There will be several levels that each team member can develop.

 Additional features: (wish list)
+Persistant game saves so players can return to where they left off when starting up the game again.
 Multiple weapons/upgrades
 Different ships to choose from
 Missions? (miner or fighter contracts)